robotpony/w42/content/blog/2025/after-the-prompt-how-ai-disappears-into-everything.md

 ## Tokens are the new Binary

 Here's where things get weird and interesting.
-I've been thinking about tokens a lot lately, and I've come to a bizarre realization: tokens are the new binary.
+I've been thinking about tokens a lot lately, and I've come to a fairly obvious realization: tokens are the new binary.

 Think about how we've climbed the abstraction ladder in traditional computing: